datopian/playbook/scqh/README.md

 The hypothesis is optional.
 In some cases, you will only have a question at the start of your work and a hypothesis will only come later (once you’ve done work on your question).

-:::tip
+> tip
-SCQ(H) is connected to the Minto Pyramid: http://www.barbaraminto.com/
+> SCQ(H) is connected to the Minto Pyramid: http://www.barbaraminto.com/

 Another intro is: https://www.richardhare.com/2007/09/03/the-minto-pyramid-principle-scqa/
 :::